 • Executes the data source using the supplied SQL statement.
-The data source must be for a transactional custom type.
-Execute a data source with document (DataSourceExecuteXMLDoc, "data source name", xmlDocument) Executes the data source using the supplied XML document string.
+The data source must be for a transactional custom type. with document "data source name", Executes the data source using the supplied XML document string.
 The data source must be for a transactional Business Object type.